The Doctor of Philosophy

 The Graduate School has no foreign language requirement.
 However, many graduate programs require the study of one or more languages.
 These requirements are given in Fields of Study or are available from the graduate adviser.

 Graduate Studies Committee Requirements

-The Graduate Studies Committee specifies the coursework the student must complete, the qualifying examinations (written or oral or both) he or she must pass, the conditions under which he or she may retake all or part of an examination, and the procedures he or she must follow in developing a dissertation proposal.
+The Graduate Studies Committee specifies the coursework the student must complete, the qualifying examinations (written or oral or both) the student must pass, the conditions under which the student may retake all or part of an examination, and the procedures the student must follow in developing a dissertation proposal.

 In consultation with the graduate adviser, the student proposes a Dissertation Committee to advise or direct the student on the research and writing of the dissertation.
 The student selects the chair of the Dissertation Committee, with the consent of that person.

 Each student seeking the PhD must be admitted to candidacy on the recommendation of the Graduate Studies Committee in the major area.
 Students may not register for the dissertation course until they are admitted to candidacy, and completion of coursework does not in itself constitute admission.
 Formal admission to doctoral candidacy consists of the submission and approval of the following:

 - Program of Work.
 The Program of Work comprises a list of courses taken and proposed, the prospective dissertation title, and similar information.
 The Graduate Studies Committee must approve the Program of Work.
 The Dissertation Committee may, in a review of the Program of Work, recommend additional course requirements to the Graduate Studies Committee.